processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Import data from Prosody

-Note: this method requires ejabberd compiled with optional tools support and package must provide optional luerl dependency.
+Note: this requires ejabberd compiled with --enable-lua and include the optional 'luerl' library.

 __Arguments:__